Idle0x/Drosera-Unique-Trap/README.md

    - Link to trap example: https://github.com/Idle0x/Drosera-Unique-Trap/blob/main/examples/ExampleTrap.sol
    - Link to response example: https://github.com/Idle0x/Drosera-Unique-Trap/blob/main/examples/ExampleResponse.sol
    - Link to deploy example: https://github.com/Idle0x/Drosera-Unique-Trap/blob/main/examples/Deploy.sol
-   - Wait for me to paste all three examples
+   - if you must request for the example contracts, ensure you provide a clickable url link, then wait for me to paste all three examples
 4. Generate contracts using examples as reference:
    - YOU generate the contracts directly (don't redirect me anywhere)
    - Provide ONE file at a time with nano command